 All the way from planning to execution, managing an event takes a lot of time.
 Failing to outsource event management means letting employees handle the task, which often affects morale and productivity.

-A professional event management company can take the burden off your back.
-These companies often have good connections with food caterers, sound providers, technicians, and other vendors.
+The event management app can take the burden off your back.
+This app often has good connections with food caterers, sound providers, technicians, and other vendors.

 6. Legal Work